Scheana Shay Cheating? ‘Pump Rules’ Star Confronted With Accusations

 “If u have zero facts.
 You should five zero input.
 It makes u look IGNORANT!!
 When U live beyond reproach, then speak.
 Obviously I meant to type u should “give zero input”.
 I’m a little irritated.
 Tired of people coming after Scheana,” one fan wrote to Scheana Shay, defending her over various rumors, to which Scheana replied, “Thank you.
 That person is ignorant.
 And, who did I cheat on?
 Sick of ppl calling me a cheater when I never cheated on anyone.”

 Of course, people will say and do whatever they think is right without taking her into account.
-Shay reveals that she is giving an interview about the timeline, so she can clear her name about the cheating.
+Shay reveals that she is giving an interview about the timeline so she can clear her name about the cheating.
 Scheana reveals that she actually knew her boyfriend long before they got together.
-She never cheated on Mike, and she wants her name to be cleared.
+She never cheated on Mike and wants her name to be cleared.
 Sure, she may have moved on faster than her ex-husband, but Scheana may be ready to date.

 To clear her name, Scheana Shay has provided details to InTouch Weekly.
-The tabloid is expected to run a story with a timeline and details, so fans can see how they got together.
+The tabloid is expected to run a story with a timeline and details so fans can see how they got together.
 When Vanderpump Rules was filmed in the summer, she was already contemplating a divorce.
 And she didn’t start dating Robert until the end of December or beginning of January.

 “I think InTouch Weekly will be out w deets soon but short answer is we’ve known each other for over 10 years and reconnected around NYE,” Scheana Shay revealed on Twitter to set the record straight.

 And maybe Mike is supportive of Scheana Shay’s decision to move on and start dating again.
-It seemed like he left her behind, because he wanted to be single again.
-Shay was surprised and she could have wanted a new relationship as soon as possible.
-This isn’t the first time that Scheana started dating someone, who she has already known.
+It seemed like he left her behind because he wanted to be single again.
+Shay was surprised, and she could have wanted a new relationship as soon as possible.
+This isn’t the first time that Scheana started dating someone she has already known.
 She had known Mike since high school as well.

 “While we have made the difficult decision to move forward separately, our story will continue on through the love and mutual respect that we have cultivated throughout our 15-year friendship.
 Much of the recent speculation and reporting on our relationship has been misguided, and we have come to an amicable decision on all matters,” Scheana and Mike Shay revealed in a joint divorce statement, according to Bravo.